openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 10: LED frame – power limit

 Determines maximum active power.
-This parameter determines maximum active power.
+<p&gtThis parameter determines maximum active power.
 Exceeding it results in the LED frame flashing violet.
-Function is active only when parameter 11 is set to 8 or 9.

-100-5000 (10.0-500.0W, step 0.1W) – power threshold
+Function is active only when parameter 11 is set to 8 or 9.</p&gt <p&gt100-5000 (10.0-500.0W, step 0.1W) – power threshold</p&gt
 Values in the range 100 to 5000 may be set.

 The manufacturer defined default value is ```3500```.